datastring/forgetful-notes/content/_index.md

 ## What is a Digital Garden?

-A digital garden is a combination of an **online notebook** and a **personal Wikipedia**, where digital gardeners write in small, unfinished pieces, also known as [[notes/Atomic Notes|atomic notes]], and share these _seeds of thought_ to be cultivated in public.
+A digital garden is a combination of an **online notebook** and a **personal Wiki**, where digital gardeners write in small, unfinished pieces, also known as [[notes/Atomic Notes|atomic notes]], and share these _seeds of thought_ to be cultivated in public.
 Digital gardens are curated and evolve over time, sometimes growing wildly and sometimes getting pruned.

 The phrase "digital garden" comes up _often_ while browsing these notes.
 Surely I overuse it.
 That said, I still like it.
 It more closely describes what I envision this website to be: a carefully curated garden of digital notes.
 Having a reliable system on which to dump raw information is extremely useful.
 The idea of [[content/notes/Sweep Your Mind|sweeping]] one's mind is helpful to rid yourself of distractions from incorrectly prioritized tasks.